matyalatte/Texconv-Custom-DLL/docs/README.md

 -   `TexconvCustomDLL*-macOS.tar.bz2` is for Mac (10.15 or later).
 -   `TexconvCustomDLL*-Linux.tar.bz2` is for Ubuntu (20.04 or later).

-Each zip file has a DLL and an executable.
+Each zip file has a DLL and a executable.
 You can copy whichever you want to use to your project.
 (The execuatble won't refer the DLL.)